-“This is one of the truly classic places in Colorado,” says Gerry Roach, author of Colorado’s Fourteeners (see Guidebook below).
+“This is one of the truly classic places in Colorado,” says Gerry Roach, author of Colorado’s Fourteeners.
 “I love how the summit, which lies in the heart of a wilderness, isn’t visible from any road.”
-One of the most rugged of Colorado’s famous Fourteeners also is one of its most remote-a marvelous combination for backpackers, especially when the mountain’s east side offers stupendous scampering up a ridge that’s “always interesting but never desperate,” according to Roach.
+One of the most rugged of Colorado’s famous Fourteeners also is one of its most remote—a marvelous combination for backpackers, especially when the mountain’s east side offers stupendous scampering up a ridge that’s “always interesting but never desperate,” according to Roach.

-Route: From the trailhead, 10 miles west of Aspen, it’s a lovely 8-mile hike up Snowmass Creek.
+Start from the Snowmass Creek Trailhead.
+Head south on the Snowmass Creek Trail, passing through a few cattle gates.
+At the first junction at mile 1.5, stay left on the Maroon-Snowmass Trail.
+At mile 4, take in your first good view of Snowmass Mountain up the Bear Creek drainage.
+At mile 6 is a sometimes-tricky crossing of a log jam through a pond.
+At mile 7.7, go straight at the junction to reach Snowmass Lake at mile 8.
 Camp near Snowmass Lake (at least 200 feet from the water), then ascend a nasty scree slope to the mountain’s large namesake snowfield, which you’ll climb to a rounded protrusion below Snowmass Mountain’s southeast ridge.
 Continue to the summit ridge at 13,700 feet.
-The most exciting part comes in the final quarter mile of climbing when you have to scramble to the summit using hand- and footholds.
+The most exciting part comes in the final quarter mile of climbing when you have to scramble to the summit (mile 10.3) using hand- and footholds.

 Challenge factor: Moderately high.
 There’s some exposure along the summit ridge.
 Bring trekking poles (or an ice axe) to traverse the lower snowfield.
 Beware that the snow can turn icy in September and can freeze solid during cold spring mornings, requiring crampons and an ice axe.